antmicro/rowhammer-tester/docs/source/hammering.md

 Sample plot summarizing DRAM cell retention testing
 :::

+## Read count parameter optimization

+The following set of commands can be used to analyze the relationship between the number of bit flips and the number of reads.
+Additionally, they help identify the optimal number of reads required to trigger a bit flip.

 * Select all row pairs (from 0 to nrows - 1) and perform a set of tests for different read count values, starting from 10e4 and ending at 10e5 with a step of 20e4 (`--read_count_range [start stop step]`):